-The University solicits nominations for the 2013 Director's Council Recognition Awards.
+The University solicits nominations for this year's Director's Council Recognition Awards.
 The awards will be given out at the summer social event.
 This year the selection committee will be comprised of the Honorees from the last Awards (if nominated, said member will excuse him/herself from the discussion).
 Award recommendations will be made using the criteria listed below, although preference will be given to nominees who demonstrate consistent commitment to the Director's Council.

 Director's Council Award Winners for 2012 from left to right: Sharon Rosengart (Innovation); Lirse Jones (Consideration); Steve Hahn, Associate Provost; President Waldron, Robert Fulleman (Collaboration); Nina Jemmott (Special Award); Kim Daniel-Robinson, Chair, Director’s Council.

-- Each winner will receive a certificate signed by the President.
+- Each winner will receive a certificate.

 - All members of the Director's Council are eligible; thus participating Associate and Assistant Directors are eligible.